matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 *why* they received the room, without additional information the server cannot properly filter the returned results.

+Note that there are still potential situations where each server individually doesn't have enough information to properly return the full summary, but these do not seem reasonable in what is considered a normal structure of spaces.
+(E.g. in the above example, if the remote server is not in the space and does not know whether the server is in the space or not it cannot return the room.)

 (The alternative, where the calling server sends the requesting `user_id`, and the target server does the filtering, is unattractive because it rules out a future world where the calling server can cache the result.)